-Further Information: Entry conditions and online entry form can be found on the Overland Literary Journal website.
+More information: Entry conditions and online entry form can be found on the Overland Literary Journal website.

 Over to You

-Just one quick note: if you do enter a competition, take time to read the guidelines carefully to ensure you’re entry meets the requirements, and is therefore accepted.
 If you’d like some guidance on what to look out for, then take a look at an earlier post of mine, Writing Competitions: What You Need to Know Before Entering.

 What are you waiting for?
 Start writing, keep writing – and let me know how you go!